xendit/xendit-dotnet/README.md

 You need to use secret API key in order to use functionality in this library.
 The key can be obtained from your [Xendit Dashboard](https://dashboard.xendit.co/settings/developers#api-keys).

-To add API Key, you have 2 options: Use global variable or use `XenditClient` instance.
+To add API Key, you have 2 options: Use global variable or use `XenditClient` or Individual `Client` instance.

 #### Global Variable